deepin-community/python-aiohttp/docs/client_reference.rst

             Use ``ssl=ssl_context``

-      :param abc.Mapping proxy_headers: HTTP headers to send to the proxy if the parameter proxy has been provided.
+      :param collections.abc.Mapping proxy_headers: HTTP headers to send to the proxy if the parameter proxy has been provided.

          .. versionadded:: 2.3